PrestaShop/docs/src/content/1.7/modules/concepts/services/_index.md

 If however no interface was used here, you probably need to `extend` the previous class, `ASpecificClass`, instead.

-As you can see, interfaces lay the ground for easy extension and customization, that is why we use them more and more in the Core codebase and we recommand you use them as well !
+As you can see, interfaces lay the ground for easy extension and customization, that is why we use them more and more in the Core codebase and we recommend you use them as well !

 ## Services in Legacy environment
 {{< minver v="1.7.6" title="true" >}}